U.S. flag

 Disease or Syndrome

-Thumb deformity-alopecia-pigmentation anomaly syndrome is a rare, genetic, congenital limb malformation syndrome characterized by short stature, sparse scalp hair, hypoplastic, proximally-placed thumbs, and skin hyperpigmentation with areas of 'raindrop' depigmentation.
+A rare genetic congenital limb malformation syndrome with characteristics of short stature, sparse scalp hair, hypoplastic, proximally placed thumbs and skin hyperpigmentation with areas of ''raindrop'' depigmentation.
 Presence of a single, upper central incisor has also been reported.
 There have been no further descriptions in the literature since 1988.

 Pure hair and nail ectodermal dysplasia